 This doesn’t mean that it’s easy to be a front end developer.
 To be a great one, you will need to master numerous libraries and frameworks.
 It will take you a long time to know enough to contribute to advanced projects.

 Front end vs back end developer.
 The stage is set, choices clear.
+There are plenty of resources available to study and learn both, too.
 Which one will you pick?